Remote Accessible Vote by Mail

 6. How do I return my ballot?

-2. Bring the ballot/envelope to one of the following locations:
+b.
+Bring the envelope to one of the following locations on or before Election Day:

 7. When is the deadline to return the ballot?